Awards & Rules

 When the venue and circumstances allow it, League of Champions permits dimming of the lights for one routine per studio per competition.

-Hall of Fame and/or its vendors will sell photos and videos in the lobby of our event and online.
+League of Champions and/or its vendors will sell photos and videos in the lobby of our event and online.
 You hereby consent to the sale of these videos to parents.
 If you do not wish for group dances to be sold to parents, please email firstname.lastname@example.org to let us know.

 NEW IN 2020: No substances of any kind are allowed on stage.
 This includes, but is not limited to: baby powder, flour, sand, glitter, powdered rosin, lotion, confetti, water, and paint.
 This rule applies even if you have a clean-up team.
 No helium or haze of any kind is allowed on stage.